DNS-Hackathon/catalog-extensions-draft/draft-axu-dnsop-catalog-zone-xfr-properties.md

 # Catalog Zone Structure

-These new properties can be at the top of the catalog zone, where they will affect all member zones, or under a member zone label, where they will affect just that member zone.
+These new properties MAY be at the apex of the catalog zone, where they will affect all member zones, or under a member zone label, where they will affect just that member zone.
+Any property under a member zone label will override that same property at the apex.

 # New Properties